-By virtue of their interests in the shares of the Company, Huang Sha, Leong Hon Chong, Tan Kang Seng, Yang Chong Yaw, Alan and Huang Kai Lin are deemed interested in shares of all the Company's subsidiaries to the extent the Company has an interest.
+By virtue of their interests in the shares of the Company, Huang Sha, Leong Hon Chong, Huang Yu Fen, Huang Kai Lin and Tan Kang Seng are deemed interested in shares of the Company's subsidiary to the extent the Company has an interest.

-None of the other directors in office had any interest in shares in the Company's subsidiaries or related corporation as at 22 December 2017.
+None of the other directors in office had any interest in shares in the Company's subsidiary or related corporation as at 21 December 2018.